schoolofdevops/openshift-labguide/chapters/6-vote-kubernetes_deployment.md

-# LAB K106 - Defining Release Strategy with  Deployment
+# LAB K106 - Defining Release Strategy with  deploymentconfig

-A Deployment is a higher level abstraction which sits on top of replica sets and allows you to manage the way applications are deployed, rolled back at a controlled rate.
+A deploymentconfig is a higher level abstraction which sits on top of replica sets and allows you to manage the way applications are deployed, rolled back at a controlled rate.

-Deployment has mainly two responsibilities,
+deploymentconfig has mainly three responsibilities,

-  * Provide Fault Tolerance: Maintain the number of replicas for a type of service/app.
-Schedule/delete pods to meet the desired count.
+  * Availability: Maintain the number of replicas for a type of service/app.
+  * Scalability: Schedule/delete pods to meet the desired count.
   * Update Strategy: Define a release strategy and update the pods accordingly.

 ```
-/k8s-code/projects/instavote/dev/
+cd projects/instavote/dev/
-cp vote-rs.yaml vote-deploy.yaml
+cp vote-rc.yaml vote-dc.yaml
 ```

-Deployment spec (deployment.spec) contains everything that replica set has + strategy.
+[deploymentconfig spec](https://docs.okd.io/latest/dev_guide/deployments/deployment_strategies.html)  contains everything that replica set has + strategy.
 Lets add it as follows,

-`file: vote-deploy.yaml`
+`file: vote-dc.yaml`

 ```
-apiVersion: apps/v1
+apiVersion: apps.openshift.io/v1
-kind: Deployment
+kind: deploymentConfig
 metadata:
   name: vote
 spec:
+  minReadySeconds: 20
+  replicas: 12
+  selector:
+    role: vote
   strategy:
-    type: RollingUpdate
+    type: Rolling
-    rollingUpdate:
+    rollingParams:
+      updatePeriodSeconds: 1
+      intervalSeconds: 1
+      timeoutSeconds: 120
       maxSurge: 2
       maxUnavailable: 1
-  revisionHistoryLimit: 4
-  replicas: 12
-  minReadySeconds: 20
-  selector:
-    matchLabels:
-      role: vote
-    matchExpressions:
-      - {key: version, operator: In, values: [v1, v2, v3, v4, v5]}
   template:
     metadata:
       name: vote